ipa320/ipa_seminar/ipa_seminar_perception/README.md

 ![rviz2](./doc/rviz2.png "Add PointCloud")

-You will see the new display but no point cloud and an error message:
+In "Displays->PointCloud2", select the topic "/camera/depth_registered/points".
+You will probably see no point cloud but an error message:

 ![rviz3](./doc/rviz3.png "Error PointCloud")